 Our general money principles & tips

 - Live generously.
 An attitude of giving instead of getting changes everything.
-And it’s fun!
+Also, it’s some of the best fun!

 - Planning is key.
 Without a plan, money tends to come in and go out unnoticed.
 I honestly thought I had a great handle on things.
 Then we started writing things down.
 Turns out I was wrong.

 - Understand the 10/90 Rule.
 10% of our financial success is due to our wise choices, 90% is due to grace.
 Our job is to obey, trust and pray.
 His job is to make ends meet.

 Call me cheesy or too religious, but I will talk about the benefits of giving (tithing) until I die.

 To me, tithing is about connecting and simple obedience (He said do it so we do).
-It’s “putting my money where my mouth is,” a physical reminder I’m gettin’ on God’s bus.
+It’s “putting my money where my mouth is” — a physical reminder I’m gettin’ on God’s bus.
 Not my own bus.
 Not someone else’s bus.
 God’s bus.
-And He’s drivin’.
+He gets to drive.

 Once I got over letting go of driving my own bus, I could enjoy the ride.
 The actual money part of it became secondary.
-The best part was being on God’s bus.
-He’s a great driver y’all.
-Because He knows places no one else does.
+The best part was being on God’s bus because He knows places no one else does.